 - general comments about the EPBC Act at any time.

-Key milestones in the review process, including opportunities to get involved, are shown in the timeline to the right.
+Key milestones in the review process are shown in the timeline to the right.
 Following the release of the final report, the government will consider the report and publicly respond.

 The Reviewer and Expert Panel